 General Program Cost Pool - Consists of shared direct (non-administrative) program expenses.
 This pool benefits all Arapahoe/Douglas Works! employees and partners in all Arapahoe/Douglas Works! offices.
 For additional details, please refer to the CDLE PY Plan.

 Infrastructure costs are outlined in Section III. of this Exhibit.
-Service delivery, as outlined in Section I. of this Exhibit, will be provided, and leveraged through in-kind contributions by both Parties.
+Service delivery, as outlined in Section I. of this Exhibit, will be provided, and leveraged through an annual payment by AARP Foundation to A/D Works!.

 III.
 Infrastructure Costs